BartAgterbosch/Cryptick/README.md

 # Cryptick
-Little python cryptocurrency price ticker showing the latest close
+Little python cryptocurrency price ticker showing the latest close in USD

 Small little project, first dabble in python, so don't expect much of it